 The Scouts aim to provide opportunities for young people and adult volunteers to develop and appreciate what risk is and how it is managed.
 This vital skill for life is developed by providing opportunities to learn and experience activities that are adventurous but where risk is controlled and managed as far as is reasonably practicable.

 The Scouts recognises that life is not risk-free, and in its turn Scouting is not risk-free.
-As Scouts, we believe that our members benefit most from our activities when we manage these risks to wellbeing to be as low as is reasonably practicable.
+As Scouts, we endeavor to manage these risks to wellbeing and safety to be as low as is reasonably practicable.
 Identifying and proportionately managing risk is a skill for life that we wish to kindle, develop and enhance in all of our members.

-All those involved in Scouting must, so far as is reasonably practicable and to the extent of their role, ability and understanding;
+All those involved in Scouting are accountable for and must demonstrate an ability and understanding of the following, (so far as is reasonably practicable and to the extent of their role);

 - Properly assess the risk of every activity undertaken in Scouting.
 This assessment should be suitable and sufficient for the activity being undertaken, and follows that activities with higher risk should require more in-depth assessment.

 - Provide clear instructions and information to anyone who requires this, be it adult volunteer or young person, in order to ensure any activity is conducted with safety and wellbeing in mind.